BLUEBL0B/Secret-Sing-Box/README-ENG.md

 ![pic-2-en](https://github.com/user-attachments/assets/c4fecd03-4618-4b02-a885-4871e4daac8b)

-Options 5 and 6 synchronize the settings in client configs of all users, which eliminates the need to edit the config of each user separately.
-If new rule sets are added to the configs by using option 6, they will be automatically downloaded on the server if they are from [SagerNet](https://github.com/SagerNet/sing-geosite/tree/rule-set).
+Option 5 synchronizes the settings in client configs of all users, which eliminates the need to edit the config of each user separately.
+If new rule sets are added to the configs by using option 5.2, they will be automatically downloaded on the server if they are from [SagerNet](https://github.com/SagerNet/sing-geosite/tree/rule-set).

 ### WARP+ keys: